 Apart from the human heart, few things in life are required to work 24 hours a day, 365 days a year.
 Our specialist watch service team works as hard as your timepiece does.
-Our Rolex-accredited watchmakers are dedicated to ensuring your watch continues to work for you as it should, year after year.
+Our Rolex-trained watchmakers are dedicated to ensuring your watch continues to work for you as it should, year after year.

 Hundreds of tiny components work to keep your mechanical timepiece ticking.
 Just like your car, taking care of your precious, valuable watch makes financial sense.

-Whether you have a Rolex watch*, A TAG Heuer, OMEGA or other brands, our team offers comprehensive after sales care.
 As well as full repair services, we offer battery replacement, maintenance servicing, timekeeping testing, waterproofing and resealing.

 The various openings and joints of your timepiece must be sealed in order to keep your watch working after contact with water.
 Naturally, the seals themselves can degrade over time.
 We recommend these are checked annually (especially if the watch is used for serious water-based activities like scuba diving).
 Our team at David M Robinson is highly skilled in the art of keeping a watch protected from water.

 To find out if your watch seals need protecting, make an enquiry using the form above.
-You can also phone or pop into one of our five UK showrooms, where our expert ambassadors can tell you more.
+You can also phone or pop into one of our four UK showrooms, where our expert ambassadors can tell you more.

 While most modern watches can withstand some level of exposure to water, those made before 1970 do not have the waterproofing technology that modern timepieces do.
 Of course, we recommend these watches are kept away from moist environments.